1. Introduction

 deviceModel | string | Device model identifier |

-classID | number | DNP3 class ID (0–3) |
+classID | number | DNP3 event class ID (0–3).
+This is the class priority group, not an address. |

-metaData | object | Protocol-specific communication parameters |
+metaData | object | Protocol-specific settings for the DNP3 connector (see below). |

 Optional per-index field